Donkey Kong Country: Gameplay

-In certain levels, the player can free an animal that provides the Kongs with special abilities, similar to Yoshi from the Super Mario series.
+In certain levels, the Kongs can free an animal that grants them special abilities, similar to Yoshi from the Super Mario series.
 Buddies include Rambi, a rhino that can charge into enemies and find hidden entrances; Enguarde, a swordfish that can defeat enemies with its bill; Squawks, a parrot that carries a lantern; Expresso, an ostrich that flies; and Winky, a frog that can jump high.
 Each level contains collectible bananas, letters that spell out K–O–N–G, balloons, and animal tokens.
 These items can be found within the main level or by discovering hidden bonus stages, where they are earned via solving puzzles.
 The player starts with six lives.
-Collecting 100 bananas, all the K–O–N–G letters, a balloon, or three of the same animal token grants extra lives.
+Collecting 100 bananas, all the K–O–N–G letters, a balloon, or three of the same animal token grants an extra life.

 The player can visit other members of the Kong family from the world map.
-Funky Kong operates a flight service allowing the player to travel across different areas of Donkey Kong Island; Cranky Kong, the aged incarnation of Donkey Kong from the original Donkey Kong (1981), provides tips and fourth wall-breaking humour; and Candy Kong saves the player's progress.
+Funky Kong operates a flight service allowing the player to travel across different areas of Donkey Kong Island; Cranky Kong, the aged incarnation of Donkey Kong from the original Donkey Kong (1981), provides tips and fourth wall-breaking humour; and Candy Kong operates a save point service.
 The player can increase their completion percentage by finding bonus stages.
-Reaching the maximum 101 per cent results in a different ending.
-The game also features two multiplayer game modes.
-In the competitive "Contest" mode, players take turns playing each level as quickly as possible.
-In the cooperative "Team" mode, they play as a tag team.
+Reaching the maximum 101 per cent unlocks a different ending.
+Donkey Kong Country includes two multiplayer modes.
+In the competitive "Contest", players take turns playing each level as quickly as possible.
+In the cooperative "Team", they play as a tag team.